Php-Ninja-Dev/phpninja-backup-to-dropbox/README.md

 ```bash
 git clone https://github.com/your-username/your-repo.git
 ```
-Or just download the .sh file and upload it to target server
+Or just download the .sh file and upload it to the target server

 2. The script should be in the parent folder of the folder you want to backup (~www,httpdocs,etc...)